fsharp/fslang-design/RFCs/FS-1087-resumable-code.md

 code hosted in state machine objects recognized by the F# compiler.
 This allows some F# computation expressions to be implemented via resumable code specified as part of the computation expression implementation.

+This is used to implement [RFC FS-1097 - tasks](https://github.com/fsharp/fslang-design/blob/master/RFCs/FS-1097-task-builder.md).

 # Motivation

 `task { ... }` and other computation expressions need low-allocation implementations.
 Some other examples are asynchronous